svenuscf/ansible-cisco-upgrade/README.md

 These playbooks should be executed in the sequence listed above.

-## Preparing the playbooks for execution.
+## Preparing the playbooks for execution

 1. Modifying all.yaml.
 Put it in group_vars sub-directory: